yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 ## Review Questions

-- What is the difference between hardware and software?
 - What are the different types of input and output devices?
+- What is the function of input devices?
+Give some examples.
+- What is the function of output devices?
+Give some examples.
+- Differentiate between a pointing device and a touchscreen.
 - What is the motherboard and what is its function?

+**Basics:**

+- What is the difference between hardware and software?
+- What are the two main categories of computer hardware?
+Briefly describe each category.

+**Input and Output Devices:**

+- What are the different types of monitors?
+- What are the different types of printers?

+**Central Processing Unit (CPU):**

 - What is the CPU and what does it do?

 **Answer:**